Mercury Cougar: Ford Cougar (Export)

 In 1998, Ford launched the Cougar at the 1998 British Grand Prix at Silverstone.
 Without the Mercury brand in Europe and Australia, Ford marketed the Cougar as the Ford Cougar through Ford of Europe and Ford of Australia from 1999 to 2002.
 Replacing the Ford Probe in European markets, the Ford Cougar was manufactured in the United States.
 Slotted above the Ford Ka and Ford Puma (both based on the Ford Fiesta subcompact), the Cougar was marketed as a mid-sized coupe.

-With the exception of Ford Blue Oval badging replacing Cougar emblems on the exterior and interior, both Ford and Mercury versions are essentially identical.
+Except for Ford Blue Oval badging replacing Cougar emblems on the exterior and interior, both Ford and Mercury versions are essentially identical.
 Export Cougars also have clear marker light lenses (in place of amber) and amber rear turn signals.
 In the United States, the Ford Cougar was built in both left and right-hand drive, with the latter allowing for its sale in the UK and Australia.

 Racing

 In 1967, NASCAR race car builder, Bud Moore, campaigned Mercury Cougars in the Trans-Am Series with Ford Motor Company factory support.
-The team featured drivers, such as Captain Dan Gurney, Parnelli Jones, Peter Revson, David Pearson, and Ed Leslie.
+The team featured drivers Dan Gurney, Parnelli Jones, Peter Revson, David Pearson, and Ed Leslie.
 Factory support ended towards the end of the season and the Cougars began to show their wear.
 Ultimately, Mercury lost the championship to Ford by two points.